-- International students: You are eligible to apply, but may be subjected to tax withdrawals if your nation of citizenship does not have treaty benefits with the US - please see the Brown Payroll Office with questions about this.
+- International students are eligible to apply, but may be subject to tax withdrawals if their nation of citizenship does not have treaty benefits with the US - please contact the Brown Payroll Office if you have questions regarding this matter

-- Internships must be 8-12 weeks and students are expected to complete a minimum of 320 hours of supervised work.
-Experience is for the summer only - work must be completed by August 31, 2017.
+- Internships must be 8-12 weeks with students expected to complete a minimum of 320 hours of supervised work.
+Experience is for the summer only - work must be completed by August 31, 2018.

-- Students and supervisors will develop a work plan prior to the start of the internship.
+- Students must collaborate with their supervisors to develop and submit a work plan prior to the start of the internship.